CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/OPS.1.1.5 Logging.md

 ### 2 3 Missing time synchronization during logging

-If the time is not synchronized on all IT systems in an information network, the logging data may not be correlated with each other, or the correlation may lead to erroneous statements because the different timestamps of events have no common basis.
+If the time is not synchronized on all IT systems in an information network, the logging data may not be correlated, or the correlation may lead to incorrect statements because the different time stamps of events have no common basis.
 Lack of time synchronization thus makes it difficult to evaluate collected logging data, especially when stored on a central log server.
 Furthermore, a faulty or missing time synchronization can lead to the fact that the logging can not be used to secure evidence.

 ### 2 4 Incorrect planning during logging